-• Security Fabric Agent (Mandatory Feature) Enabled by default and cannot be disabled.
+Security Fabric Agent (Mandatory Feature) Enabled by default and cannot be disabled.
 Installs FortiClient with Telemetry and Vulnerability Scanning enabled.
-Secure Access Architecture Components Enable to install FortiClient with SSL VPN and IPsec VPN enabled.
+Secure Access Architecture Components Install FortiClient with SSL VPN and IPsec VPN enabled.
 Disable to omit SSL VPN and IPsec VPN support from the FortiClient installer.
-Advanced Persistent Threat (APT) Components Enable to install FortiClient with APT components enabled.
+Advanced Persistent Threat (APT) Components Install FortiClient with APT components enabled.
 Disable to omit APT components from the FortiClient installer.
 Includes FortiSandbox detection and quarantine features.
-Additional Security Features Enable to select one, two, or all of the following features: AntiVirus Web Filtering Application Firewall Single Sign-On mobility agent Disable to exclude the features from the FortiClient installer.
+Additional Security Features Select one, two, or all of the following features: • AntiVirus • Web Filtering • Application Firewall • Single Sign-On mobility agent Disable to exclude the features from the FortiClient installer.